 The newly available records cover births from 1864 to 1915, marriages from 1882 to 1940, and deaths from 1891 to 1965.

-From the records, you can source the early birth registers, which contain the date and place of birth, name, and sex of the child, name, surname and dwelling place of father, name, surname and maiden surname of mother, rank or profession of father, signature, qualification, and residence of the informant, when registered and the signature of the registrar.
+From the records, you can source the early birth registers, which contain the date and place of birth, name, and sex of the child, name, surname and dwelling place of the father, name, surname, and maiden surname of mother, rank, or profession of father, signature, qualification, and residence of the informant, when registered and the signature of the registrar.

 Delving into the early marriage registers you can find the date when the couple married, the name and surname of the spouses, their age, condition (meaning marital status) rank or profession and residence at the time of marriage, their fathers’ names, surnames, and ranks or professions, where the marriage took place and by whom the marriage was witnessed and solemnized.

 In addition, the website contains a web portal that allows people to do one search which will scan a range of records.
 The range of records includes the 1901 and 1911 Census Records, Tithe Applotment Records, Military Archives and Ellis Island records, and Castle Garden Records, in New York.